 From the original protest songs of the civil rights movement to the charity singles raising money for those in need, for decades musicians have inspired change through their songs.

-Here are our top 10 songs (in no particular order) to inspire you to change the world for the better.
-You can also listen to all of this song with this Youtube Playlist.
+Here are our top 10 songs to inspire you to change the world for the better.

 1. Blowin’ in the Wind – Bob Dylan